Nicolas-hkarling/Nicolas-hkarling/README.md

 ##Hi, I’m @Nicolas-hkarling

 - 👀 I’m interested in learn and meet new people...
-- 🌱 I’m currently learning Java and React at SAP's techshool project
 - 💞️ I’m looking for a job.
 - 📫 How to contact me?
 Well, you can talk to me by e-mail: nicolasherique@gmail.com